Legal Separation Lawyer Arlington, TX

 Although the spouses want to live separate lives for a while, it’s very often the case that they’re not ready to take the final and more permanent step of obtaining a divorce.
 Many couples decide to do this on an informal basis, for example one spouse might choose to move in with a friend or family member for a while.
 The old cliche about the wife going to stay at her mother’s happens in real life quite frequently.
 They might also take the more serious step of moving into their own apartments.
 Whatever arrangements they decide to make, the husband and wife are still legally married, and their personal affairs, such as shared bank accounts, financial obligations, and their responsibilities to their children, are still intact as far as the law is concerned.

-A legal separation, on the other hand, is a formal arrangement.
+As any skilled legal separation lawyer in Arlington, TX may inform you, a legal separation, on the other hand, is a formal arrangement.
 To obtain a legal separation, the two parties must appear before a judge in a court of law, who must approve whatever arrangement the husband and wife have agreed to.
 As always whenever a situation winds up in a courtroom, it’s advisable for both spouses to be represented by an attorney who will work to ensure their client’s rights and interests are being protected.

 A legal separation is simply a clarification of the responsibilities and obligations of the spouses during the period they are apart.
 Matters such as child custody and support, property division, financial debts, and shared accounts will be worked out by the parties involved, or their respective attorneys, and approved by the court.
 Any objections to these arrangements, if any still exist by the time the couple is standing before a judge, can be made when in court, and the judge will ultimately decide what the arrangement will be.
 In most cases, the agreement the couples have made before appearing before a judge won’t be objected to, and it’s simply a matter of the judge giving it his approval.
 Whatever the final outcome, it will be clarified in writing and officially recognized, and will be legally binding on both spouses.